ThabisoXakata/Intro-to-HTML-CSS-/README.md

 #CSS: Introduction to Cascading Style Sheets.
 Cascading Style Sheets contain all the visual styles for our webpahges, adding a visual appeal to your websites.
 To use CSS style on HTML codes, one has to connect them by using a link that woill allow them to work hand-in-hand.
 CSS has two parts: The selector and the declaration block.
 The selector: Used to specify the elements that you want to style in your code.
 There are 5 categories of CSS selectors:
-- Simple	- refers to elements based on "name, id, class" elements
+- Simple	- refers to elements based on "name, id, class" elements, always preceded by "." to apply styles on CSS.
   - id: Used to select a specific HTML element and make it uninque to a specific page.
   - To select an element with a specific "id", a "#" symbol is inserted on the stylesheet, followed by the id of the element.
 ```